 Every garden needs a few bulbs.
-They’re among the easiest plants to grow, and some of the most beautiful.
-From spring bulbs that give us our first flowers after winter, to spectacular summer-flowering gladioli and elegant autumn crocuses, there are bulbs for every garden and every season.
+They’re among the easiest plants to grow and some of the most beautiful.
+From spring bulbs that give us our first flowers after winter to spectacular summer-flowering gladioli and elegant autumn crocuses there are bulbs for every garden and every season.

 What is a bulb?

 A bulb is essentially a plant’s food storage unit.
 The plant uses the stored food in the bulb to produce leaves and flowers.
 The leaves then replenish the food store through photosynthesis, ready for the following year.
 During winter months the bulbs grow and develop their root systems ready for the next season.

 Where to plant bulbs